TestStack/TestStack.FluentMVCTesting/README.md

 You can install this library using NuGet into your Test Library; it will automatically reference System.Web and System.Web.Mvc (via NuGet packages, sorry it also installs a heap of other dependencies - it would be cool if Microsoft provided a package with just the MVC dll!) for you.

-If you are using ASP.NET MVC 4 then:
+If you are using ASP.NET MVC 5 (.NET 4.5+) then:

     Install-Package TestStack.FluentMVCTesting

+If you are using ASP.NET MVC 4 (.NET 4.0+) then:

+	Install-Package TestStack.FluentMVCTesting.Mvc4

-If you are using ASP.NET MVC 3 then:
+If you are using ASP.NET MVC 3 (.NET 4.0+) then:

     Install-Package TestStack.FluentMVCTesting.Mvc3